indragiek/SNRLastFMEngine/README.md

 ## SNRLastFMEngine: A modern block-based Objective-C interface to the Last.fm API

-`SNRLastFMEngine` is designed with the intent of making it a simple to integrate the Last.fm API into your Cocoa application.
+`SNRLastFMEngine` is designed with the intent of making it a simple to integrate the Last.fm API into your iOS or OS X application.
 It uses modern block-based callbacks to allow you to call Last.fm API methods and handle the response within that same chunk of code.

 ## Adding SNRLastFMEngine to your project